-- 9.1 Comply with the provisions of the Environmental Protection (Air Quality) Regulations, 2000. - 9.2 Operate and service all mechanical equipment in accordance with manufacturer's specifications at all times.
-Additionally, ensure that mechanical equipment and vehicles are regularly maintained and work at their optimal levels to minimise atmospheric emissions. - 9.3 Employ dust suppression methods such as watering, erecting dust screens/fences to control dust emissions from material stockpiles and other components that would generate dust. - 9.4 Maintain an inventory of all sources of air contaminants.
-For example, generators, heavy duty equipment, trucks etc. on site.
-The inventory should be submitted as a component of the Project's Environmental Annual Report. - 9.5 Trucks transporting mined material should be covered with a tarpaulin at all times.
+- mechanical equipment and vehicles are regularly maintained and work at their optimal levels to minimise atmospheric emissions. - 9.3 Employ dust suppression methods such as watering, erecting dust screens/fences to control dust emissions from material stockpiles and other components that would generate dust. - 9.4 Ensure to maintain a vegetative buffer around active Mine Site to aid with the control of dust and dust particles that are like to be emitted during mining activities. - 9.5 Maintain an inventory of all sources of air contaminants e.g., Generators, Heavy duty equipment, trucks etc. on site.
+The Inventory should be submitted in the Project's Environmental annual report. - 9.6 Trucks transporting mined material should be covered with a tarpaulin at all times.